hanabi/hanabi.github.io/README.md

 ### Bluff Seat and the Pang of Guilt

 * As mentioned in the section on *Bluffs*, you are in *Bluff Seat* for a certain player if you are immediately before them.
-* If the player before you immediately draws a playable card, you should first notice that the card is in *Finesse Position*.
-If you clue it directly, you may be "stealing" someone's *Finesse* or *Bluff*.
+* Before cluing a card directly, you should first consider if it is on *Finesse Position*.
+If it is, and you clue it directly, you may be "stealing" someone's *Finesse* or *Bluff*.
 * Thus, in this situation, it may be better to discard and let the player in *Bluff Seat* get the card in question.
 If you do decide to clue the card directly, you should always feel a *Pang of Guilt*.

 ### Discard Modulation